 Breast-Feeding Breaks Required

-The Patient Protection Act amends the Fair Labor Standards Act (FLSA) to require that employers provide reasonable unpaid break time for up to one year after the birth of an employee's child and a private place (other than a bathroom) to nursing mothers so they can express their breast milk Employers with fewer than 50 employees don't have to comply if doing so would create an undue hardship by causing the employer significant difficulty of expense.
+The Patient Protection Act amends the Fair Labor Standards Act (FLSA) to require that employers provide reasonable unpaid break time for up to one year after the birth of an employee's child and a private place (other than a bathroom) to nursing mothers so they can express their breast milk.
+Employers with fewer than 50 employees don't have to comply if doing so would create an undue hardship by causing the employer significant difficulty or expense.
 Although the act provides that such time can be unpaid, this provision is contrary to the general FLSA mandate that employers pay employees for breaks of less than 20 minutes.
 (So, employees may be able to use their regularly scheduled breaks for nursing breaks.)
 Also, state laws may limit an employer's ability to treat the time as unpaid.
-If your state already has such a law, you must abide by the law that provides employees with the most protection.
+If your state already has such a law, you must abide by the law that provides employees the most protection.
 The Department of Labor released a Fact Sheet #73: Break Time for Nursing Mothers under the FLSA and it can be found at http://www.dol.gov/whd/regs/compliance/whdfs73.htm.